jenkinsci/docker/README.md

 ```

 # Configuring reverse proxy
-If you want to install Jenkins behind a reverse proxy with prefix, example: mysite.com/jenkins, you need to add environment variable `JENKINS_OPTS="--prefix=/jenkins"` and then follow the below procedures to configure your reverse proxy, which will depend if you have Apache or Nginx:
+If you want to install Jenkins behind a reverse proxy with a prefix, example: mysite.com/jenkins, you need to add environment variable `JENKINS_OPTS="--prefix=/jenkins"` and then follow the below procedures to configure your reverse proxy, which will depend if you have Apache or Nginx:
 - [Apache](https://www.jenkins.io/doc/book/system-administration/reverse-proxy-configuration-apache/)
 - [Nginx](https://www.jenkins.io/doc/book/system-administration/reverse-proxy-configuration-nginx/)